 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

-- Severe depression (sadness), anxiety, nervousness, mood changes, problems dealing with anger, or thoughts of hurting yourself or others.
+- Severe depression, anxiety, mood changes, hallucinations, problems dealing with anger, thoughts of hurting yourself or others

 If you notice these less serious side effects, talk with your doctor:

 - Mild skin rash or itching

 - Weight gain around your neck, upper back, breast, face, or waist